wxlin1983/aho-view/README.md

 # ahoview
-a simple qt-based picture viewer designed be not annoying.
+a simple qt-based picture viewer designed to be not annoying.
 ## control:

 |key|action|